gpchelkin/scdlbot/README.rst

 ::

-    export $(grep -v '^#' .env | xargs) python3 -m scdlbot
+    export $(grep -v '^#' .env | xargs) python3 -m scdlbot.scdlbot
     # or in one line:
-    env $(grep -v '^#' .env | xargs) python3 -m scdlbot
+    env $(grep -v '^#' .env | xargs) python3 -m scdlbot.scdlbot

     # If you've installed package from PyPI into the system,
-    # you can also replace 'python3 -m scdlbot' with only 'scdlbot'
+    # you can also replace 'python3 -m scdlbot.scdlbot' with only 'scdlbot'

 Deploying to `Heroku <https://heroku.com/>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^